wrideout/dotvim/README.md

 In order for the taglist plugin to work, the exuberant-ctags application must be installed on the host system.

+# Colorschemes
+The following colorschemes are provided:

+* jellybeans.vim
+* solarized.vim

+# Further Customization and Additions
 The pathogen system is used to manage the above plugins.
 To add a new plugin to this setup, execute the following command, substituting information where
 needed: